Thief (2014 video game): Reception

 Eurogamer Italy gave it a score of 9/10, saying: "one of the best action-stealth titles in years and the first serious contender for the '2014 Game of the Year' contest".
-Digital Spy gave it a glowing review, stating: "While the game does have its faults - particularly falling apart when Garrett is spotted - Thief excels in the shadows as a pure stealth title, becoming increasingly enjoyable as your skills improve."
+Digital Spy gave it a positive review, stating: "While the game does have its faults - particularly falling apart when Garrett is spotted - Thief excels in the shadows as a pure stealth title, becoming increasingly enjoyable as your skills improve."

-Ben "Yahtzee" Croshaw was very negative on the game in his Zero Punctuation review, criticizing the linear structure of the game when compared to previous Thief titles, reducing the protagonist to "a boring, easily digestible archetype", the lack of incentive to play it stealthily, and the sound design.
-He concluded by saying that "The kindest thing one can say about Thief is that it's just another soulless AAA game to add to the pile."
-In his annual game awards video, he listed Thief as the single worst video game of 2014, before later ranking it as the ninth worst game of the entire 2010s decade.

-Sequel
+Future

-At an OXM press event a week before the game's release, Eidos-Montréal's Nick Cantin hinted a Thief sequel could be possible, depending upon its reception: "Nothing's announced yet but we're very keen to see how people respond to the game [...]
+At a press event hosted by Official Xbox Magazine a week before the game's release, Eidos-Montréal's Nick Cantin hinted a Thief sequel could be possible, depending upon its reception: "Nothing's announced yet but we're very keen to see how people respond to the game [...]
 We've built a really big universe around the first game, and there's a lot of layers to it – the world is really deep [...] so there's a lot of possibilities to jump on."
-As of 2022, this potential sequel has yet to materialize.